Meditations, prayers, graces

 Many people find words especially helpful in expressing their religious identity, and in guiding their religious journey.
 These poems and short readings can serve as prayers for all ages.

-In a personal note, as a Unitarian Universalist young person, I learned both “Look to This Day” and “Renew Yourself” in early adolescence, and these were short sayings or prayers that I consciously recited through my college years and beyond.
+In a personal note, as a Unitarian Universalist young person, I learned both “Look to This Day” and “Renew Yourself” in early adolescence.
+These turned out to be short sayings or prayers that I consciously recited through my college years and beyond.
 You never know what young people will hold on to as they get older.

 I am only one.